grandeurdev/arduino-sdk/README.md

 > search (filter: _JSONObject_, projection: _JSONObject_, pageNumber: _int_, callback: _Callback_) : returns _void_

-This method searches for documents in the Cloud datastore based on the `filter` supplied. `Filter` describes what documents to return and `projection` describes what fields to mask/unmask in those documents.
+This method searches for documents in Grandeur datastore based on the `filter` supplied. `Filter` describes what documents to return and `projection` describes what fields to mask/unmask in those documents.
 Their is a limit on the how many documents can be returned in one query.
 The documents are divided into pages and you can get subsequent pages by specifying the `pageNumber`.

 #### Parameters